kazitanvirahsan/dynamic-twitter-feed/README.md

     }
 }

-Suggested Imporvements
+Suggested Features
 ----------------------

-    There is no gurantee that twitter rest api will return result set (in case of server failure) which may break the website.In addition, no gurantee can be made from memcached server.
+    There is no guarantee that twitter rest api will return result set (in case of server failure) which may break the website.In addition, no guarantee can be made from memcached server.
 As a result,alternative persistent cache like file cache to store our tweets for fail over need to be introduced.

-    Cancelling ajax call in certain time interval needs to be triggered when angualr controller will be out of scope.Cancellation of this activity ensures that we do not run asynchronous call to fetch tweets forever while on the other page.
+    Cancelling ajax call in certain time interval needs to be triggered when angualarJS controller will be out of scope.Cancellation of this activity ensures that we do not run asynchronous call to fetch tweets forever while on the other page.

     Error and Exception handling need to be implemented and more completed before production.

-    For better data display requirements, each twitter feed date strings needs to be well-formed.
-Client side CSS framework like Bootstrapping or angular-ui can be a good feature as well.
+    For better data display requirements, each twitter feed 'Date' needs to be well-formed.
+Client side CSS framework like Bootstrapping or angular-ui can be a addition as well.